SND96/pii-redact-assignment/README.md

 * Include confidence scores with each redacted entity.
 * Longer and better fine tuning of Mistral model.
 * Allowing the option to tune for recall or precision.
+* Allow choosing of different models and different prompts.

 ### Language and Domain Support
 * Extend to non-English languages using multilingual datasets.